NIS2 Directive (EU 2022/2555): Requirements & Deadlines

 1. EUR-Lex — Directive (EU) 2022/2555 — official NIS2 legal text.

-2. European Commission — NIS2 transposition in EU countries — state-of-play and infringement update.
+2. European Commission — NIS2 Directive policy page — state-of-play, transposition, and enforcement.

 3. European Commission — 23 Member States called to fully transpose NIS2, 28 November 2024 — letters of formal notice.